technologiestiftung/umweltatlas-masterportal-v3/doc/remoteInterface/remoteInterface.md

 [TOC]

+# !ATTENTION - masterportal version 3: this file is outdated, only valid for version 2!

 # Remote interface

-## ATTENTION - masterportal version 3: this file is outdated, only valid for version 2

 The remote interface allows programmatic interaction with the Masterportal.
 It gives access to all registered VueX actions and a set of dedicated additional functions.